Throwing on the Wheel Experience

 We also cater to arts and design professionals looking for professional development, corporate team building and skills development for intermediate and advanced learners.

 You will get expert private tuition and guidance from one of our pottery team members.
 All our teachers are highly experienced, many are practicing ceramic artists and potters and above all, all our tutors have a real passion of sharing their knowledge and love of working in clay.

 You will have exclusive use of our beautiful, fully equipped, ground floor pottery studio.
 Situated in a courtyard garden, right in the heart of Shepherd’s Bush, West London.
-We provide everything you need: a pottery wheel for every person for the duration of the class, tools, clay, aprons and towels.

 What will I learn to make?